muritane/coordination-architecture/excecutional_literacies.md

 This loop is **structural**, not cognitive.

-- **Sensing** exists only because action may be required.
+- **Sensing** exists because action may be required.
-- **Modeling** exists only because raw data is not executable.
+- **Modeling** exists because raw data is not executable.
 - **Action** is the reason sensing and modeling exist at all.

-Absent pressure to act,
+Absent pressure to act:

+- sensing degrades into observation,
-sensing and modeling collapse into optional interpretation
+- modeling degrades into interpretation,
-and lose any obligation to preserve executional validity.
+- reasoning loses obligation to preserve executional validity.

-Models are not upstream beliefs.
+Models are **compressions inside the loop**, not upstream truth claims.

-They are **compressions inside the loop** that trade fidelity for executability.
+They trade fidelity for executability.

 Model failure appears not as epistemic error,
 but as **executional breakdown**.